wavemaker/docs/learn/how-tos/dynamic-form.md

 ---
 ---

-Dynamic Form is a type of Form that renders the fields and layout based on received metadata where metadata is an API that holds data related to the Form fields.
-In this case, no information about the fields or layout is available and can only be determined with the metadata.
-Dynamic Forms are most appropriate when the metadata changes frequently based on business models and are driven by another user role.
-For example, a Business Analyst can determine the fields in a Form for the targeted customer.
+A Dynamic Form is a type of service Form that adapts its fields and layout based on metadata received from an API.
+The metadata contains information about the form fields, such as their field names, data types, validation rules, and more.

+In the case of Dynamic Forms, the specific fields and their arrangement are not predetermined or hard-coded.
+Instead, they are determined dynamically at runtime based on the metadata received from the API.
+This flexibility allows for the creation of customizable forms that can change frequently based on business requirements or user roles.

+For example, a Business Analyst can use their expertise to define the form fields for a targeted customer.
+By manipulating the metadata, they can determine which fields should be included in the Form, what types of data they should accept, and any additional validation rules, if needed.

+Dynamic Forms are beneficial in scenarios when:

+- the Form requirements change frequently
+- driven by business models, or
+- the Form is determined by different user roles

+By relying on metadata and an API, Dynamic Forms provide a flexible and adaptable solution that can accommodate these dynamic requirements without requiring code changes or redeployment of the Form.

+## Understanding Form Types

 Following are the differences described to understand which type of Form is appropriate to use.